eldarush/CSSodokuSolver/README.md

 ![solved](https://user-images.githubusercontent.com/89807526/212382617-62cf7c41-a5e9-41f2-bd4b-426b2705f025.png)

-## The program can be run recursively until the user either chooses to exit it via entering a different char to 's' or 'f' at the board inputting menu or presses Ctrl+c at any given time
+## The program can be run recursively until the user either chooses to exit it via entering a different char to 'c' or 'f' at the board inputting menu or presses Ctrl+c at any given time